-- i. the building is suitable for conversion and would not require substantial rebuilding and the change to a dwelling would not cause significant harm to the character or appearance of the building and its landscape or the countryside; and - ii. the conversion would not result in the loss of employment or facilities, for example, shop, toilets, pubs, community buildings, for the village unless the application can demonstrate lack of demand or viability following active marketing for at least twelve months.
+- the building is suitable for conversion and would not require substantial rebuilding and the change to a dwelling would not cause significant harm to the character or appearance of the building and its landscape or the countryside; and - ii. the conversion would not result in the loss of employment or facilities, for example, shop, toilets, pubs, community buildings, for the village unless the application can demonstrate lack of demand or viability following active marketing for at least twelve months.

-The replacement of existing dwellings will be considered where:
+The replacement of an existing dwelling with a lawful use will be supported where it is: